 Many artists talk about ‘leading in the eye’ to an artwork, taking the viewer into the artwork and making them linger for a while.
 This is often done by having a focal point to draw the viewer in but placing the focal point somewhere slightly off centre.
 A typical example would be a doorway or archway and a path, our eye is automatically going to follow the path and look through the archway or door.

 You can crop a subject matter if you wish for a better composition.
 Using a viewfinder is good for this as it does the cropping for you.
 In the past I have dramatically cropped an artwork because I didn’t like some aspect of it after it was finished.
 It is best if you can work out the composition before you start but don’t be afraid to crop a finished work.

-One good way to learn and experiment with composition is to use a viewfinder, see my post What is a Viewfinder? for more advice.
+One good way to learn and experiment with composition is to use a viewfinder.
 A viewfinder is a device that enables you to crop a subject or scene so you can decide on a composition.